schottler3/Culinary-Cards/README.md

-<a href="https://github.com/csci5117f24/project-1-peanut-butter-pickles/blob/main/PeanutButterPicklesLo-FiMockup.pdf">PDF OF LO-FI MOCKUP FOUND HERE</a>
+<a href="https://github.com/csci5117f24/project-1-peanut-butter-pickles/blob/main/REVISED-MOCKUP-PeanutButterPickles.pdf">PDF OF REVISED LO-FI MOCKUP FOUND HERE</a>

-<a href="https://github.com/csci5117f24/project-1-peanut-butter-pickles/blob/main/PeanutButterPicklesLo-FiMockup.pdf">PDF OF LO-FI MOCKUP FOUND HERE</a>
+<a href="https://github.com/csci5117f24/project-1-peanut-butter-pickles/blob/main/REVISED-MOCKUP-PeanutButterPickles.pdf">PDF OF REVISED LO-FI MOCKUP FOUND HERE</a>

-<a href="https://github.com/csci5117f24/project-1-peanut-butter-pickles/blob/main/PeanutButterPicklesLo-FiMockup.pdf">PDF OF LO-FI MOCKUP FOUND HERE</a>
+<a href="https://github.com/csci5117f24/project-1-peanut-butter-pickles/blob/main/REVISED-MOCKUP-PeanutButterPickles.pdf">PDF OF REVISED LO-FI MOCKUP FOUND HERE</a>

-<a href="https://github.com/csci5117f24/project-1-peanut-butter-pickles/blob/main/PeanutButterPicklesLo-FiMockup.pdf">PDF OF LO-FI MOCKUP FOUND HERE</a>
+<a href="https://github.com/csci5117f24/project-1-peanut-butter-pickles/blob/main/REVISED-MOCKUP-PeanutButterPickles.pdf">PDF OF REVISED LO-FI MOCKUP FOUND HERE</a>

-<a href="https://github.com/csci5117f24/project-1-peanut-butter-pickles/blob/main/PeanutButterPicklesLo-FiMockup.pdf">PDF OF LO-FI MOCKUP FOUND HERE</a>
+<a href="https://github.com/csci5117f24/project-1-peanut-butter-pickles/blob/main/REVISED-MOCKUP-PeanutButterPickles.pdf">PDF OF REVISED LO-FI MOCKUP FOUND HERE</a>

-<a href="https://github.com/csci5117f24/project-1-peanut-butter-pickles/blob/main/PeanutButterPicklesLo-FiMockup.pdf">PDF OF LO-FI MOCKUP FOUND HERE</a>
+<a href="https://github.com/csci5117f24/project-1-peanut-butter-pickles/blob/main/REVISED-MOCKUP-PeanutButterPickles.pdf">PDF OF REVISED LO-FI MOCKUP FOUND HERE</a>

-<a href="https://github.com/csci5117f24/project-1-peanut-butter-pickles/blob/main/PeanutButterPicklesLo-FiMockup.pdf">PDF OF LO-FI MOCKUP FOUND HERE</a>
+<a href="https://github.com/csci5117f24/project-1-peanut-butter-pickles/blob/main/REVISED-MOCKUP-PeanutButterPickles.pdf">PDF OF REVISED LO-FI MOCKUP FOUND HERE</a>

 **The function of each page in the pdf is found on the yellow sticky note in a top corner, or printed as text at the top of the page.**